A Human-in-the-loop Framework to Construct Context-aware Mathematical Notions of Outcome Fairness: Concluding Discussion

-\paragraph{Framing Bias} As with any experiment, we cannot completely rule out the potential impact of framing.
-We attempted to limit this by ensuring a neutral language throughout and reminding the participant they may have a different opinion every time we presented them with a subjective example to demonstrate the task.
+\xhdr{Framing Bias} As with any human-subject experiment, we cannot completely rule out the influence of framing on our empirical observations.
+We attempted to limit this by ensuring neutral language throughout and reminding the participant they may have a different opinion every time we presented them with a subjective example to demonstrate the task. \hha{We emphasize, though, that framing is not an issue specific to our study--no single human-subject study on its own can claim full-robustness to its experimental setup.
+Several replications and variation studies of the initial work are always required to establish the robustness of its findings to framing and other psychological effects.}

-\hhl{ \paragraph{Linear models} We assumed that both desert and utility functions have a simple linear form.These restrictions allowed us to simplify and scale our illustration, but we fully acknowledge that in practice, such choices have ethical implications that need to be thoroughly analyzed.
-Linear models simplified our experiments because (1) they are easy to train with a small sample size without the risk of overfitting, and (2) are interpretable.
-As shown in Figure~\ref{fig:sims}, we can learn the coefficients of a linear preference vector (up to a constant) by asking only 25 questions on average from each participant.
-Second, linear functions are among the most human-interpretable models.
-Given that one of the central premises of our work was to bring people in the process, we believe interpretability is an essential feature for the adoption and integration of our framework and fairness measures in practice. }

-\hhl{ \paragraph{Limited number of features} We selected the specific set of observable features from the COMPAS data set for the following two reasons.
-First, participants could easily understand these features.
-Second, this small subset of attributes would cover a wide range of moral and social relevance.
-We expected some of them to be considered arbitrary by the majority of our participants (e.g., race), some highly relevant (e.g., prior counts), and some in between (e.g., age).
-In practical situations, there must be a thorough deliberation on what features should contribute to each EOP-parameter and in what form. }

-\hhl{ \paragraph{The standard Gaussian CDF for noise} Note that when modeling human behavior, we cannot expect the model to predict the behavior of the human subject, deterministically.
-Instead, the model must be able to accommodate noisy observations.
-We utilized a standard Gaussian/normal distribution for noise because it is a common choice in modeling individual pair-wise choices and has been previously adopted in the literature.
-In practice, if domain-knowledge prescribes a specific distribution for noise, that distribution should replace the normal CDF used in our illustration. }

-\hhl{ \paragraph{Our use of the COMPAS dataset} Our use of the COMPAS data set was solely for the purpose of illustrating our framework on a dataset grounded in the real-world.
-We made several simplifying assumptions about the hypothetical decision-making context and the dataset.
-For instance, we assumed the dataset is unbiased.
-Dealing with the biases encoded in this specific dataset---while highly important---falls out of the scope of this work.
-As another example, we provided a crude definition for features, such as prior counts, to our participants .
-Importantly, we did \emph{not} distinguish between different types of prior convictions---in part to keep the survey simple and in part because we did not have access to such fine-grained data. }

-\hhl{ \paragraph{Biased training data} Throughout, we focus on a simplified setting in which we assume the true label is unbiased.
-In real-world settings (e.g., in case of COMPAS), the training data itself may be biased.
-While our framework would allow participants to partially address such biases (e.g., by adjusting the coefficient of race in the desert function to partially combat the existing biases against certain races in the judicial system), addressing the biases in the data is in itself a substantial challenge that falls out of the scope of this work. }